himanshu1799/Javasscript-Module/Day 22/Day22_Notes.md

 3
 ```

-Let us more example of inner functions
+Let us see some more example of inner functions

 ```js
 function outerFunction() {